 More on Jobs and Economic Growth

-Washington, D.C. – Congresswoman Stefanik released the below statement following the announcement of a deal on the United States-Mexico-Canada Agreement (USMCA):
+Washington, D.C. – Congresswoman Elise Stefanik released the below statement following the announcement of a deal on the United States-Mexico-Canada Agreement (USMCA):

 Washington, D.C. – Congresswoman Elise Stefanik sent a bipartisan letter expressing support for the U.S.-Mexico-Canada (USMCA) trade agreement this year to Speaker Pelosi.
 The USMCA is a signed, but not ratified, free trade agreement and is a result of the renegotiation of the North American Free Trade Agreement (NAFTA).
 The letter highlights the fact that the impeachment inquiry has delayed consideration of USMCA.